DeoluVS/q2-coursework-blueprint/README.md

 #### Progress indicator
 The stakeholder caught an issue that they weren't aware of how well they were doing aside from the screen changing colour whenever all inputs match the sequence.
 So, instead I added a score board underneath the game box to indicate a correct response.
 If the user chooses the right item in the sequence, then they get 100 points but if they choose the wrong button the they lose 50 points.
 This was resolved in the **`pointCheck()`** function.
 Click [pointCheck()](#pointchecksquare) here.
+Additionally, when you reach level 5, the user can only be right or wrong so when the user clicks the wrong button they lose a life and the sequence has to start again.
+This can be found in **`pointCheck()`** level 5 [here](#pointcheck-level-5).

 ### HTML Validation
 Here I will show how I ensured my website has been designed in a way that passes the HTML Validator checks.
 The HTML Validator can be found [here](https://validator.w3.org/)